zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/overview/zekt-directory.md

 ## Zekt Directory - conceptual

-As we have learnt, zekt-providers (omit events) & zekt-consumers (digest events).
-Well - the Zekt directory acts as the marketplace, where a provider can choose to (active decision / not enabled by default / zekt member decides / no extra cost) publish their workflow (the service) to a global audience of potential consumers!
+As we have learnt, zekt-providers (omit events + optional message payloads) & zekt-consumers (digest events and the corresponding messages).
+Well - the Zekt directory acts as the marketplace, where a provider can choose to (active decision / not enabled by default / zekt member decides / no extra cost) publish their workflow (the service) to a global audience of potential Zekt consumers!

 Once a customer - finds a service, to which they want to subscribe - they can request access to the service (e.g provider workflow) from the zekt management tool.
-Within the same tool, the zekt provider owning the service - will get alerted, that a request has been sent to them where they can then either approve -or deny the request.
+Within the same tool, the zekt provider owning the service - will get alerted, that a request has been sent to them where they can then either approve - or deny the request.
 As soon, as the consumers request has been approved by the provider - zekt will start brokering the events coming from the provider to the approved consumer(s).

 ###### NOTE: A provider does not have to publish their workflow to a global audience using Zekt directory while still being able to collaborate with other teams.